Some-Apps/ShelterPartner/README.md

 Feel free to use your issue thread to communicate.
 Contributors will only be assigned one issue at a time.

-## Bounties To Be Paid at the Beginning of Next Month
+## Bounties To Be Paid On January 1st

 <details>
   <summary>John Doe: $75</summary>